cloudfoundry/java-buildpack/docs/framework-introscope_agent.md

 | `version` | The version of Introscope Agent to use.

 ### Additional Resources
 The framework can also be configured by overlaying a set of resources on the default distribution.
-To do this, add files to the `resources/ca_wily_agent` directory in the buildpack fork.
-For example, to override the default profile add your custom profile to `resources/introscope_agent/`.
+To do this, add files to the `resources/introscope_agent` directory in the buildpack fork.

 ##### Example for 10.x
 ```